kwongki/vantiq-extension-sources/SenseNebulaConnector/README.md

 An understanding of the VANTIQ Extension Source SDK is assumed.
 Please read the [Extension Source README.md](../README.md) for more information.

-The user must [define the TestConnector Source implementation](../README.md#-defining-a-typeimplementation) in the Vantiq IDE.
-For an example of the definition, please see the [*testConnectorImpl.json*](src/test/resources/testConnectorImpl.json) file located in the *src/test/resources* directory.

-Additionally, an example project named *testConnectorExample.zip* can be found in the *src/test/resources* directory.

-*   To activate the polling feature, make sure to include both the "filenames" and "pollingInterval" source configurations.
+The user should use the source definition file to install the Extension Source in namespace to be used.
+See ``sourceimpl.json``.

 # Setting Up Your Machine <a name="machine" id="machine"></a>

 ## Repository Contents

-*   **TestConnectorMain** -- The main function for the program.
+*   **SenseNebulaConnectorMain** -- The main function for the program.
 Connects to sources as specified in the configuration file.
-*   **TestConnectorCore** -- Does the work of reading data from files or environment variables, and sends it back to Vantiq.
+*   **SenseNebulaConnectorCore** -- Does the work of authentication with SenseNebula Edge Box, Subscribe to Websocket endpoint, listening to event messages, and sends it back to Vantiq.
-*   **TestConnectorHandleConfiguration** -- Processes the source configuration and calls the code to poll for data from files if configured to do so.
+*   **SenseNebulaConnectorHandleConfiguration** -- Processes the source configuration

 ## How to Run the Program

 1. Clone this repository (vantiq-extension-sources) and navigate into `<repo location>/vantiq-extension-sources`.
-2. Run `./gradlew testConnector:assemble`.
+2. Run `./gradlew SenseNebulaConnector:assemble`.
-3. Navigate to `<repo location>/vantiq-extension-sources/testConnector/build/distributions`.
+3. Navigate to `<repo location>/vantiq-extension-sources/SenseNebulaConnector/build/distributions`.
 The zip and tar files both contain the same files, so choose whichever you prefer.
 4. Uncompress the file in the location that you would like to install the program.
-6. Run `<install location>/testConnector/bin/testConnector` with a local server.config file or specifying the [server config file](#serverConfig) as the first argument.
-Note that the `server.config` file can be placed in the `<install location>/testConnector/serverConfig/server.config` or `<install location>/testConnector/server.config` locations.
+6. Run `<install location>/bin/SenseNebulaConnector` with a local server.config file or specifying the [server config file](#serverConfig) as the first argument.
+Note that the `server.config` file can be placed in `<install location>/server.config`.

+To run the program directory from the repository directory:
+1. Run this `./gradlew SenseNebulaConnector:run --args='./server.config'`

 ## Logging
-To change the logging settings, edit the logging config file `<install location>/testConnector/src/main/resources/log4j2.xml`, which is an [Apache Log4j configuration file.](https://logging.apache.org/log4j/2.x/manual/configuration.html).
+To change the logging settings, edit the logging config file `<install location>/SenseNebulaConnector/src/main/resources/log4j2.xml`, which is an [Apache Log4j configuration file.](https://logging.apache.org/log4j/2.x/manual/configuration.html).
 The logger name for each class is the class's fully qualified class name, *e.g.* "io.vantiq.extjsdk.ExtensionWebSocketClient".

+The project is configured with 2 daily rolling log files:
+* `./logs/nebula.log`
+* `./logs/raw_nebula_events.log`

+These log files are meant for capturing debugging details, can be turned off in production mode, especially `raw_nebula_events.log` which will capture raw event messages from SenseNebula box in JSON format.
+These can be used for simulating message playbacks for debugging purposes.

-## Server Config File
+## Server Config File <a name="serverConfig" id="serverConfig"></a>
 (Please read the [SDK's server config documentation](../extjsdk/README.md#serverConfig) first.)

 ### Vantiq Options